MouliKarthik/Avatar-NAAN_MUDHALVAN_CB4_2/README.md

-****BLOG WEBSITE****
+# BLOG WEBSITE

-    The aim of this project is to design and develop a dynamic and user-friendly blog website, catering to a diverse range of topics and interests.
+     &emsp;&emsp;&emsp;&emsp;The aim of this project is to design and develop a dynamic and user-friendly blog website, catering to a diverse range of topics and interests.
 This project will not only showcase technical proficiency but also encompass content creation, user engagement, and effective design principles.
 Objectives:

 Content Curation and Creation: